sunsided/nebula-go/README.md

 # Go feat.
 Nebula Graph

 This project uses the Nebula Go driver to interface with Nebula Graph 1.0.
 The client example is adjusted from [here](https://github.com/vesoft-inc/nebula-go/blob/master/example/graph_client_example.go).

+👉 For an example of how to run Nebula Graph in Kubernetes, see [KUBERNETES.md](KUBERNETES.md).

 ## Reading Material